RohitRajvaidya5/My-Learnings-and-Notes/Notes/HTML/File.md

 ---

-- HTML is consider as a first step to **Frontend Development**.
+- The first phase in **Frontend Development** is considered to be HTML.
-- HTML is known as language of the web. i.e we can make web pages with the help of html and what is internet if nothing but full of web pages containing data.
+- HTML is referred to be the web language. i.e., HTML can be used to create web pages, and the internet is nothing more than a collection of data-filled web pages.
-- HTML contain so many concepts like element ,tags , content etc.
+- HTML contains a wide range of ideas, including elements, tags, and content.
-- **HTML Element** &rarr; HTML element is a combination of Opening Tag , Closing Tag and content present in it.
+- A HTML element is made up of an opening tag, a closing tag, and any content that is present in it.

 <br>